How are your landing pages performing?

 2. THE LEAD GATHERING PAGE

 The purpose of this page is to collect personal data that will be used for further sales and marketing purposes.
 A landing page could be used to gather information to be passed along to a sales representative.
 It could also be used to collect subscription information for an email marketing campaign.
-Customers will also surf into a lead gathering landing page if they request a download or product demonstration.
+Customers will also surf a lead-gathering landing page if they request a download or product demonstration.

 The goal of these pages is simple: gather enough information from the customer to be useful for future sales efforts.
 Here are a few things that can be done to accomplish this: